JairusSW/tutorial/README.md

 ## Introduction

-Your probably came here because you want to learn AssemblyScript.
+You've probably come here because you want to learn AssemblyScript.
 Awesome!
-Your in the right place.
-In this guide we'll cover the basics, and them move on to advanced topics.
-We'll learn how to manipulate memory, optimize our code, and make JavaScript bindings for our AS.
+You're in the right place.
+In this guide we'll cover the basics, and then move on to more advanced topics.
+In this guide, we'll learn how to manipulate memory, optimize our code, and make JavaScript bindings for AssemblyScript.

 ## Info

-We provide an online editor \(StackBlitz ⚡\) so you don't need to use NodeJS or NPM.
-However, using NodeJS and NPM is highly recommended.
-Look for the [**Live Editor ⚡**](https://stackblitz.com/) link to use it.
+Using NodeJS and NPM is highly recommended, but we provide online StackBlitz workspaces throughout this tutorial.
+Look for the [**Live Editor ⚡**](https://stackblitz.com/) links to see the code in action.